tc39/proposal-built-in-modules/README.md

-# JavaScript Standard Library Proposal
+# Built In Modules Proposal (aka JavaScript Standard Library)

-Proposal for adding a mechanism for enabling a more extensive standard library in JavaScript.
-With this infrastructure in place it will be possible to start iterating on standard library features as modules in the future.
+Proposal for adding a mechanism for enabling a more extensive standard library in JavaScript via a collection of built in modules.
+With this infrastructure in place it will be possible to start iterating on standard library features as additional modules.

 <details>
   <summary><strong>Table of Contents</strong></summary>